mksaeed/Cloudix-ERP/readme.md

 # Cloudix ERP

-**Cloudix ERP** is a comprehensive and user-friendly Enterprise Resource Planning (ERP) system designed to streamline and automate the core business processes of your organization.
+**Cloudix ERP** is a cloud-based comprehensive and user-friendly Enterprise Resource Planning (ERP) system designed to streamline and automate the core business processes of your organization.
 With modules for Accounts, Accounts Payable, Accounts Receivable, Inventory, and Human Resources (including Payroll), Cloudix ERP provides an all-in-one solution for managing your business efficiently.

 ## Features